Lovestrong: Composition

 "For me, there will be days when I write a little poem in a little book, or make a little voice memo in my iPhone.
 For me, I need to be sitting at an instrument and be overwhelmed.
 I've tried to look back and see if a song just came out of a sunny day.
 "Oh, today I'm going to write a song."
 That's never been the case for me.
 It's always whether I'm just overwhelmed with some emotion.
 Whether it be I'm happy, I'm sad, I've fallen in love, I've fallen out of love.
 I'm lonely, I'm scared.
 Whatever it be that day.
 If I'm like a volcano and I'm about to explode, I better run to an instrument because it's about to come out.
 For me, I don't really go back.
 I probably should.
 I have a bajillion pieces of songs.
 But I seem to just write in one sitting.
 There's very few occasions where I've gone back and worked on songs later.
 Normally, I sit down, the song comes out and I'm done."

 On her official website's blog, Perri revealed more about the message behind the album title.
 She stated that since the release of "Jar of Hearts" she has been overwhelmed with the emotion from fans who have related to the song.
-Perri revealed that fans helped her understand the ups and downs of love, which led her to create lovestrong.
+Perri revealed that fans helped her understand the ups and downs of love, which led her to create Lovestrong.
 Selecting songs from her "arsenal", Perri picked her favorite songs that she felt fans needed to hear, the songs she needed to give away and the songs she needed to get through.
 Listening to every intention, story, battle wound, melody and word, Perri revealed that she discovered the main theme of the album: love and strength.

 Discussing the influences behind the album and performances, Perri listed "love" as the album's major inspiration.
-She added that she tried not to listen to any other music other her current projects to stay inspired and not get distracted.
-She continued, "Because I write with piano or guitar, I would come in with vocals and one instrument and we'd start from the ground up and add things."
+She added that she tried not to listen to any other music other than her current projects to stay inspired and not get distracted.
+She continued, "Because I write with piano or guitar, I would come in with vocals and one instrument and we'd start from the ground up and add things".
 Additional influences of the album include Frank Sinatra, Dean Martin, James Taylor, Elton John, and The Beatles.
-Perri "mushed it all together in my brain and made lovestrong."
+Perri "mushed it all together in my brain and made Lovestrong".